nnail0/cachelab-b-f25/datalab-b-exp.typ

 - The results of each evolution of the code.
 - The strategy that the model employed at each setup.
 - What ended up being the winning strategy for each case, despite the three cases not able to exist in harmony with each other.
-- Future experiments to conduct with the code to see if improvements are made (i.e. what if, instead of one monolothic function call, there were three smaller function calls for each case?).
+- Future experiments to conduct with the code to see if improvements are made (i.e. what if, instead of one monolithic function call, there were three smaller function calls for each case?).

 The following iterations correspond to the following files in the repository:
 1. `ai_trans_old1.c`